Yakabuff/discord-dl/README.md

 - Archives messages, edits, embeds, threads and attachments
 - Storing message history in an SQLite database
-- Listen for messages to archive in real time
+- Listens for messages to archive in real time
 - Simple web API/frontend to display and query messages

 ## To-do

 - Ability to 'rebuild' the server in the event of deletion
 - Job queue for improved concurrency and the ability to pause/stop jobs/see progress
-- More supported databases (MariaDB, Postgres)
-- Cloud storage support (S3, B2, GCS)
+- Cloud object storage support
-- Way for people to contribute chat history to the database
-- More robust frontend

 ## Instructions